 When watching an ocean storm rage in Life of Pi, we felt it necessary to use Amplify to ensure that the dialogue could be heard over the chaotic weather – and while the setting works perfectly well, and the audio is general audible, the need for Amplify stems from a lack of clear separation between lows, mids and highs.
 It’s a far cry from the OTS audio systems of the Q90T or Q950TS, which give a real sense of depth, width and verticality to the sound.

-We like that the Samsung Q60T QLED TV is incredibly easy to set up, with feet inserts that don’t require screws, and most models in the range are relatively light, so it won’t be a burden to lift.
+We like that the Samsung Q60T QLED TV is incredibly easy to set-up with feet inserts that don’t require screws, and most models in the range are relatively light, so it won’t be a burden to lift.
 Although the Q60T’s audio leaves a lot to be desired, its eARC support means you can get lossless audio out of any external audio kit, so you'll need a soundbar or a home audio setup.

 Of course, if you're a true cinephile you'll be disappointed.
 Edge-lighting means brightness is inconsistent and fails to get HDR objects really popping.
 The Samsung Q60T also suffers from some mild screen judder, and has a max 60Hz refresh rate rather than the 120Hz of higher-end sets.

 There are plenty of better TVs out there.
 But the Samsung Q60T QLED TV might be worth your time if you're looking for a cheap QLED without the QLED price—especially considering this model is now a few years old, so you might be able to pick it up for cheaper than the retail price.